-Core’s two-year training program includes participation in an international cohort of women who are already mentors in some capacity, classes on a wide range of topics from leaders in the Jewish world, both group and private supervision from a PhD, and guided field projects.
+Core’s mentor incubator is comprised of an international cohort of women who are already mentors in some capacity.
+The two year training program includes classes on a wide range of topics from leaders in the Jewish world, both group and private supervision from a PhD, and guided field projects.

 Additionally, Mentors have access to a pool of professionals: rabbonim, physicians, therapists, attorneys, psychologists and social workers to whom they may refer, and from whom they may seek guidance.